bmarslandCN/CNAurora-Tutorials/Riddle1.md

 ## Step 3

-Codey enters the store and picks up a few ninja stars and some ninja belts, Codey his wallet to pay and notices a hole at the bottom, he has no money but somehow the cashier lets him leave for free
+Cody enters the store and picks up a few ninja stars and some ninja belts, Cody his wallet to pay and notices a hole at the bottom, he has no money but somehow the cashier lets him leave for free

-Make sure Codey has to pay for the decorations!
+Make sure Cody has to pay for the decorations!

+Reminder: The player shouldn't be able to pick up a coin more than once

-## Clue Answer: AAAABBBCC @showdialog
+## Riddle Answer: AAAABBBCC @showdialog

+THIS IS THE ANSWER TO THE RIDDLE